 Check-in & Check-out Reports and Inventories

-- When it comes to successfully getting your deposit back in full, the first step is to make sure any damage, significant wear and tear and other items of the poor condition are recorded and counter-signed by the agent or landlord.
+- The first step is to make sure any damage, heavy wear and tear and other items in poor condition are noted and signed by the agent or landlord.

-- Take comprehensive photos of all these areas of concern and the rest of the property and grounds you are responsible for as part of your agreement.
+- Take photos of all areas of concern as well as the rest of the property and grounds you are responsible for as part of your agreement.

 - Understand what your responsibilities are when it comes to maintaining the condition of the property.
 For example, many properties have garden areas.
-It is advisable to know the expectations upon handing the property back to the agent/landlord.
+You should know the expectations upon handing the property back to the agent/landlord.
 Take photographs of the current condition

 - Keep evidence of any items or services you paid for in the upkeep of your rental property.
 Whilst you should never need to act on behalf of the landlord/agent, if you do pay for anything then document it and keep the receipts.

-The Tenancy Deposit Scheme (TDS) is a government-approved tenancy deposit protection scheme in England and Wales operated by The Dispute Service Ltd. The Housing Act 2004 requires landlords and letting agents to protect deposits on assured shorthold tenancies in a scheme such as this.
-Insurance-backed tenancy deposit protection is available through most reputable agents with free, impartial dispute resolution for when disagreements arise over how the money is divided.
+The Tenancy Deposit Scheme (TDS) is a government-approved tenancy deposit protection scheme in England and Wales.
+It is operated by The Dispute Service Ltd. The Housing Act 2004 requires landlords and letting agents to protect deposits on assured shorthold tenancies in a scheme such as this.
+Insurance-backed tenancy deposit protection is available through most reputable agents.
+This should provide free, impartial dispute resolution for when disagreements arise over how the money is divided.

 Click here for more information on renting with the security of a TDS deposit scheme.